Lutheran Living COVID-19 Update

 - Continuing to implement strict environmental safety precautions.
 Housekeeping staff continue to take extra measures to clean and disinfect all high-touch areas throughout the building.
 This includes counter tops and tables, faucet handles, toilet flush handles, door knobs, door handles, crash bars, bathroom and kitchen areas, elevator call buttons, and hand rails.

 - Continuing to restrict visitors in our building for everyone’s safety.
 Visitors who need to enter the building for end-of-life care situations are evaluated on a case-by-case basis to safeguard everyone's well-being.
 We encourage loved ones to communicate with residents by phone, letters, video chat, and/or social media.
 We understand that it is hard to not have visitors, especially family, during these times.
 So, we are here for you.
 If you have questions, or need assistance with these communication methods, please contact the care community at (563) 263-1241.
 We are here to support you.

 - Continuing to restrict congregate dining and have canceled any internal or external group activities.
 We have cancelled congregate dining, all community outings, and group activities.
 This occurred following social distancing guidance from the CDC, CMS, and state and local health officials.
 We continue to help residents in practicing social distancing and frequently cleaning their hands.

 - Utilizing personal protective equipment (PPE) when interacting with residents and others, as directed by CMS guidelines.

-We will continue close communications with our medical director, other providers, as well as local and state health officials, and are monitoring new information from the CDC and CMS to ensure we are taking the appropriate next steps.
+We will continue to be in close communications with our medical director, other providers, as well as state and local health officials, and are monitoring new information from the CDC and CMS to ensure we are taking the appropriate next steps.

 Thank you for support and understanding; we are all in this together.
 Please do not hesitate to contact the Lutheran Living team via phone: (563) 263-1241 with any questions or concerns you may have.

 As information about the Coronavirus (COVID-19) pandemic rapidly changes, we are committed to providing the most recent information.
 Some of the details in this update may have changed after publication.

 For the latest on COVID-19, we encourage you to use the following resources: